UNT-RITS/Tutorials/README.md

 ## What is UNT HPC?

-UNT HPC is a part of Research IT Services, offering state-of-the-art computing, storage, visualization, and networking service to the university.
+**UNT HPC** is a part of **Research IT Services (RITS)**, offering state-of-the-art computing, resources, visualization, and networking service to the university.
 We help researchers and other members of UNT use advance computing power to enable higher research throughput and expand research capabilities.

 ## HPC Flagship Resources